Vegan Cous-Cous and Grilled Butternut Squash with Anise, Sage, Sumac & Sesame-Scented Vinaigrette

 A few years back, my mom found the recipe that inspired this dish and started making it when she would come with my sister and dad for Thanksgiving.

 It was a hit, but we abandoned it for a number of years because of our multi-cultural “Thematic Thanksgiving” approach.
-Two years ago, after both of my husband’s parents’ had passed away, his sisters seemed to be craving a more Traditional thanksgiving for nostalgic reasons.
+Two years ago, after both of my husband’s parents’ had passed away, his sisters seemed to be craving a more traditional Thanksgiving for nostalgic reasons.
 And this pudding was always a favorite of Tina’s.

 So, a month ago, I made it a couple of times, testing different approaches to veganizing it.
 The second one was almost “it,” though the silken extra firm tofu didn’t lend quite the right texture.
 With my fingers crossed, I made it Thanksgiving morning with regular extra firm tofu and it was perfect.